brianglass/anastasis/files/synaxarion_2001.md

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
-Martyr AntÃ­pas, with a bull you fought,
+Martyr Antípas, with a bull you fought,
 That to burn you, but not to gore, was able.
-Thrown in an ox made of bronze, the eleventh you perished, AntÃ­pas.</span>
+Thrown in an ox made of bronze, the eleventh you perished, Antípas.</span>

 <span style="font-size:
-14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Venerable TrÃ½phaina of Kyzikos.</span>
+14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Venerable Trýphaina of Kyzikos.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
-TrÃ½phaina, parted from her flesh of clay,
+Trýphaina, parted from her flesh of clay,
 Thought of this clay of hers as rare delights \[<span style="color:blue">tryphe</span>\].</span>

 <span style="font-size: